A risk management process should have a well-defined structure and administration to ensure efficient communication and control of risks.

 An organisation’s risk management policy should determine its approach to risk exposure, risk appetite, risk profile, risk treatment and the risk management framework.

 The policy must also set out responsibilities for managing risk across the organisation, including defining a risk owner.
-In addition, it must cover all legal requirements for policy statements, such as health and safety, compliance, etc.
+It must also cover all legal requirements for policy statements, such as health and safety, compliance, etc.

 The risk management process is supported by an integrated set of tools and techniques that can be used at different stages of the business process.
 To function effectively, the risk management process requires: